 Indirect finance is the financing obtained from financial intermediaries.
 Financial intermediaries can lend or invest money in smaller businesses because they can do a better job of investigating the company, assessing its risks, and securing assets for collateral against loans.
 Indirect financing costs more than direct financing, but financial intermediaries can invest or lend money to businesses that would otherwise not be able to get external financing.

 However, most businesses, especially many small businesses, cannot obtain any form of external financing.
-They have to rely entirely on internal financing, which is the money obtained either from the business owners or from the income earned by the business.
+They must rely entirely on internal financing, which is the money obtained either from the business owners or from the income earned by the business.

 According to some recent statistics, more than 80% of all financing in most countries is internal.
 This is because most businesses don't have substantial net worth or assets, and so it is difficult to offset the risk that information asymmetry presents, even for financial intermediaries.